HelpMe-Pls/portfolio/README.md

 </div>

 ## Caveats
-The page will play a song after your first click/touch on the screen, so watch your volume before trying.
-And also, it plays on repeat and I haven't yet developed a feature to pause/stop the song and adjust the volume.
+The page will play a song after your first click/touch on the screen, so be mindful of your volume before trying.
+By the way, it plays on repeat and I haven't yet developed a feature to pause/stop the song or adjust the volume.

 The visual effects may not look as smooth as expected if you're viewing the page on a low-end device.